 Donor nephrectomy surgery for transplant is a major operation.
-As such, pharm there are number of potential risks and complications inherent in a procedure such as this.
+As such, there are number of potential risks and complications inherent in a procedure such as this.
 Some of them are outlined below:

 The kidney is located very close to the heart and therefore both gives a lot of blood to return to the heart as well as takes in a lot of blood fresh from each heartbeat.
 The kidney artery and vein are connected directly to the Aorta and the Inferior Vena Cava respectively and these are the vessels which will be controlled and clamped off when the kidney is removed from the body.
-If there are any issues with the dissection, stuff control or clamping of these vessels, pilule varying degrees of internal bleeding may result which may then result in conversion to an open approach (if initially started laparoscopic), or further open surgery in order to stop the bleeding.
+If there are any issues with the dissection, control or clamping of these vessels, varying degrees of internal bleeding may result which may then result in conversion to an open approach (if initially started laparoscopic), or further open surgery in order to stop the bleeding.

 Bleeding can also be encountered at any point during the dissection and mobilization of organs and tissues on the way to get to the kidney in the initial phases of the operation and can result in the same outcomes as above.

 The kidney lies in the back part of the body, hidden by the ribcage, the spine, and the overlying organs such as the liver, colon, small bowel on the right and the colon, small bowel, spleen, pancreas and stomach on the left.
 A kidney donor operation usually goes from front to back, therefore all the overlying organs must be mobilized in order to expose the kidney and get it ready to be removed.
 If, during the course of this work, an organ gets inadvertently injured, this may result in additional procedures in order to fix the problem and repair the affected organ, or even separate operations to fix the issue following a period of observation under a separate anesthetic.
 This organ injuries could take the form of bowel injury, stomach injury, splenic laceration, liver laceration, etc.